 If you see incorrect information on your credit report, it is possible to dispute it and have it permanently removed.

 To do this, send a written request for verification to the credit reporting agency and send it certified with a notice of receipt.
-This ensures you know the agency received your request and you have a paper trail with a date to begin the countdown for removal.
+Sending a certified dispute letter ensures you know the agency received your request and you have a paper trail with a date to begin the countdown for removal.

 Make sure you send separate dispute letters to each agency that has the information even if it is the exact same.